Xentrk/x3mRouting/README.md

       mkdir -p /jffs/addons/x3mRouting && /usr/sbin/curl --retry 3 https://raw.githubusercontent.com/Xentrk/x3mRouting/x3mRouting-NG/x3mRouting_Menu.sh -o /jffs/addons/x3mRouting/x3mRouting_Menu.sh && chmod 755 /jffs/addons/x3mRouting/x3mRouting_Menu.sh && rm /opt/bin/x3mRouting 2>/dev/null && ln -s /jffs/addons/x3mRouting/x3mRouting_Menu.sh /opt/bin/x3mRouting && x3mRouting

-This command will download and install the installation menu **x3mRouting** to the **/opt/bin** directory.
+This command will download and install the installation menu **x3mRouting_Menu.sh** to the **/jffs/addons/x3mRouting** directory and creates a symbolic link to **/opt/bin/x3mRouting**.
 The installation script is a menu with options to install the three options described below, and options to update or remove the repository.
 To access the installation menu, type the command **x3mRouting**.
 Option **[7]  Update x3mRouting Menu** will only appear when a new installation menu is detected on the GitHub repository.
 Option **[u]  Update to new version of x3mRouting** will only appear if you have the prior version of x3mRouting installed.

 <img src="https://github.com/Xentrk/x3mRouting/blob/x3mRouting-NG/InstallationMenu.PNG" alt="drawing" width="600" height="600"/>